Main Avenue Bridge

 The bridge received extensive renovations 1991–1992; it subsequently received major structural repairs in 2007 and again in 2012–2013, both instances necessitating re-routing of large vehicles.

-The bridge is visible at the end of the "Cleveland Rocks" version of the opening credits of The Drew Carey Show.

 In 2013, the Federal Highway Administration listed the Main Avenue Bridge as "structurally deficient" and "fracture critical".

 The bridge has been designated as a National Historic Civil Engineering Landmark by the American Society of Civil Engineers.